 Anti-frizz disciplining mask for straightened and chemically treated hair

-Mask is one of the most important treatments to close up the hair cuticles and maintain hair health.
+A mask is one of the most important treatments to close up the hair cuticles and maintain hair health.
 The rich and creamy formula enriched with Shea Butter detangles, nourishes and hydrates hair.
 It combats frizz, static electricity and humidity without weighing the hair down.
-Left on for 3 – 5 minutes from lengths to ends for a soft, silky and smooth finish.
+Leave on for 3 to 5 minutes from lengths to ends for a soft, silky and smooth finish.

 Progressive smoothing spray thermal-active action